ahnwooseon/post-ou-cancer/ROADMAP.md

 ## MILESTONE ALPHA: Posts MVP + Performance Baseline

-**Due Date**: 2026-01-02
+**Due Date**: 2026-01-23

 ### 📦 Deliverables

-- **Replay Social: ability to revisit feed as it was at a past date (feed historization)**
-- Implement feed historization and replay feature
-- CreatePostCommand (CQRS + FluentValidation)
-- MassTransit projections
-- Posts Feed UI (pagination + SCSS)
-- k6 baseline tests (10 users)
+- A functional Posts MVP built with a CQRS architecture.
+- A denormalized read model for posts, populated by asynchronous events.
+- A responsive Blazor UI for creating and viewing posts.
+- Baseline performance metrics established with k6 load tests.

 ### Tasks